Serrin-Sage/Serrin-Sage/README.md

 # Welcome to my Github!

-I am a software and full-stack engineer who has a passion for Frontend Development.
+### I am a software and full-stack engineer who has a passion for Frontend Development.

 If you want to see some of my projects check out my portfolio website: https://serrindoscher.com/

 I'm currently working on my Virtual Gameboy app (https://github.com/Serrin-Sage/game-console).
-I'm trying to add a global leader board so users can see their scores as they play.
+I'm trying to add a global leaderboard so users can see their scores as they play.

 <div id="badges">
   <a href="https://www.linkedin.com/in/serrin-doscher-2a0544224/" target="_blank">